 What is NexClipper?

-ExporterHub, another OSS project by NexClipper, helps users to install additional exporters for services – not only monitoring metrics but also curated alert rules and Grafana dashboard.
+ExporterHub, NexClipper’s exporter-aid platform, helps customers to install additional exporters for services, not only providing recommended metrics, but also curated alert rules and the Grafana dashboard to monitor metrics successfully.

 Proven OSS projects

-NexClipper consists of best-in-class OSS projects that have been proven in their respective field:
+The NexClipper observability architecture consists of best-in-class OSS projects that have been proven in their respective field:

 - Prometheus is an open-source monitoring solution and graduate project of CNCF that is widely used in the cloud-native industry and the Kubernetes ecosystem.

-- Grafana is a de-facto standard for open-source monitoring, offering customizable dashboards with visualization tools as well as support for a wide range of databases.
+- Grafana is the de-facto standard for open-source monitoring, offering customizable dashboards with visualization tools as well as support for a wide range of databases.

-- Grafana Loki & Tempo are proven tools to store and manage logs and trace with scales.
+- Grafana, Loki, and Tempo are proven tools to store and manage logs and trace with scales.

 - OpenTelemetry provides a single, open-source standard and set of technologies to capture and export traces from the cloud-native applications and infrastructure of users.